 English Learners (ELs) are students who are still developing reading, writing, listening, and speaking skills in English.
-The EL population, which is one of the fastest-growing K–12 student populations in the United States, is made up of students with varying degrees of exposure to English and levels of competence in their first language.
-Regardless of their language literacy background, ELs must acquire foundational reading, academic language, and conversation skills in English in order to be successful in school.
+The EL population, which is one of the fastest-growing student populations in the United States, is made up of students with varying degrees of exposure to English and levels of competence in their first language.
+Regardless of their language literacy background, ELs must acquire fundamental reading, academic language, and conversation skills in English in order to be successful.
 Both Lexia's curriculum and assessment solutions specifically target each of these skills, helping EL students develop fundamental reading skills with the rest of their classmates while providing educators with real-time student performance data that pinpoints a student’s exact skill gaps to strengthen interventions.

 Aligns with best practices in English Learner instruction

 Provides audio directions in Spanish, Portuguese, Mandarin, Hatian-Creole, Vietnamese, and Arabic.